zextras/tech-doc/source/suite/00-includes/report-issue.rst

 When this happens, chances are that the **Zimbra DoS filter** is blocking the access due to the high number of connections created in Debug Mode.
-Please check the dedicated `Zimbra DoS Filter <install-guide.xml#dos-filter>`_ section to learn about it, its options and how to tweak them for a smoother loading.
+Please check the dedicated :ref:`Zimbra DoS Filter
+<dos-filter>` section to learn about it, its options and how to tweak
+them for a smoother loading.

+.. topic:: :octicon:`comment` Zimbra's Debug Mode

    It’s very important to use Zimbra’s debug mode when gathering information, because it allows to identify the exact module causing the error.
 To enter the debug mode, simply add the **?dev=1** string at the end of your URL (e.g. http://mail.example.com/?dev=1).
 This forces Zimbra to ignore any cached data to and reload any Javascript component separately.

-**Checking for exceptions in the Zimbra Administration Console:**
+   .. rubric:: Check for exceptions in the Zimbra Administration Console

    - Log into the Zimbra Web Client adding **?dev=1** after the URL of your server (e.g. https://mail.example.com/?dev=1)

    - Verify if the issue still occours.
 If not, clearing the browser’s cache should solve the issue permanently.

    - If the issue persists, open your browser’s debug tool: *Web Developer* on Firefox, *Developer Tools* on Chrome

    - Reload the Zimbra Web Client (keeping the **?dev=1** parameter) and search for any error or exception in the debug tool’s console

    - Include the complete error or exception in your bug report

 .. _required-info-ticket: